ReZeroE/AnilistPython/README.md

 ```
 **Step Three**: Usage

 The AnilistPython library has been split into three distinct sections.
 Each section has a different set of functions used for retrieving data in that category.
-Please visit the full documentation for more info or skip to the General Function Overview section for usage.
+Please visit the full documentation for more info or skip to the **General Function Overview** section below for usage.
 - **Anime** - ([Documentation](https://github.com/ReZeroE/AnilistPython/wiki/Anime))
 - **Manga** - ([Documentation](https://github.com/ReZeroE/AnilistPython/wiki/Manga))
 - **Character** - ([Documentation](https://github.com/ReZeroE/AnilistPython/wiki/Character))